cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    (10 rows)

-By default, an elasticsearch query returns the first 10 results, but you can request more or less results with the LIMIT clause.
+By default, an Elasticsearch query returns the first 10 results, but you can request more or less results with the LIMIT clause.

 .. code::